Nerul railway station

 Nerul is a railway station on the Harbour Line of the Mumbai Suburban Railway network.
-Around 100,000 people travel from Nerul towards Mumbai CST daily, and around 50,000 people travel in the Panvel direction every day.
-Nerul station has become a terminus point for Uran trains.
-Nerul is a terminal station for some trains going towards Thane.
+Around 1,00,000 people travel from Nerul towards Mumbai CSMT daily, and around 50,000 people travel in the Panvel direction every day.
+Nerul station is a terminus station for Port line and Trans-Harbour line, respectively.

 It has 6 platforms.
 PF 1 is for trains going to Panvel or Terminating here.
 PF 2 is for trains going to Thane via Nerul.
-PF 3 is for trains Going towards Panvel.
+PF 3 is for trains Going towards CBD Belapur/Panvel.
 PF 4 is for trains Going towards CSMT/Goregaon.
 PF 5&6 are for Trains going to Uran.